 Some people add green peas, grated carrots, or grated coconut to this.
 I’m sure any grated vegetable would be fine to add, though I haven’t tried this myself yet.
 I personally love it with onions and potatoes but I’m sure additional veggies won’t hurt.
 Still, as always, I suggest trying my recipe as written before making adjustments!

-If you’re looking for some more brunch or tea time snack ideas, give one of these a try:
+Looking for more brunch or tea time snack ideas?

 - ½ cup water